Stochastic Inverse Reinforcement Learning: Introduction

 MaxEnt employs the principle of maximum entropy to resolve the ambiguity in choosing demonstrations over a policy.
 This class of methods, inheriting the merits from previous non-probabilistic IRL approaches including~\cite{ng2000algorithms,abbeel2004apprenticeship,ratliff2006maximum,abbeel2008apprenticeship,syed2008game,ho2016model}, imposes regular structures of reward functions in a combination of hand-selected features.
-Formally, the reward function is a linear or nonlinear combination of the feature basis functions which consists of a set of real-valued functions $\{\phi_i(s, a)\}_{i=1}$ hand-selected by experts.
-The goal of this approach is to find the best-fitting weights of feature basis functions through the MLE approach. \cite{wulfmeier2015maximum} and \cite{levine2011nonlinear} use deep neural networks and Gaussian processes to fit the parameters based on demonstrations respectively but still suffer from the problem that the true reward shaped by the changing environment dynamics.
+Formally, the reward function is a linear or nonlinear combination of the feature basis functions, which consists of a set of real-valued parts $\{\phi_i(s, a)\}_{i=1}$ hand-selected by experts.
+This approach aims to find the best-fitting weights of feature basis functions through the MLE approach. \cite{wulfmeier2015maximum} and \cite{levine2011nonlinear} use deep neural networks and Gaussian processes to fit the parameters based on demonstrations respectively but still suffer from the problem that the changing environment dynamics shape the true reward.

-Influenced by the work of~\cite{finn2016connection,finn2016guided}, \cite{fu2017learning} propose a framework called adversarial IRL (AIRL) to recover robust reward functions in a changing dynamics based on adversarial learning and achieves superior results.
-Compared with AIRL, another adversarial method called generative adversarial imitation learning (GAIL)~\cite{ho2016generative} seeks to directly recover the expert's policy rather than reward functions.
+Influenced by the work of~\cite{finn2016connection,finn2016guided}, \cite{fu2017learning} propose a framework called adversarial IRL (AIRL) to recover robust reward functions in changing dynamics based on adversarial learning and achieves superior results.
+Compared with AIRL, another adversarial method called generative adversarial imitation learning (GAIL)~\cite{ho2016generative} seeks to recover the expert's policy rather than reward functions directly.
 Many follow-up methods enhance and extend GAIL for multipurpose in various application scenarios~\cite{li2017infogail,hausman2017multi,wang2017robust}.
-However, GAIL is in a lack of an explanation of expert's behavior and a portable representation for the knowledge transfer which are the merits of the class of the MaxEnt approach, because the MaxEnt approach is equipped with the "transferable" regular structures over reward functions.
+However, GAIL lacks an explanation of the expert's behavior and a portable representation for the knowledge transfer, which are the merits of the class of the MaxEnt approach because the MaxEnt approach is equipped with the "transferable" regular structures over reward functions.